canonical/ubuntu.com/templates/kubernetes/docs/high-availability.md

 ![multi-master worker image][img-multi-master]

-While this will add more machines, it doesn’t work as may be expected.
+While this will add more machines, it doesn't work as may be expected.
 What happens is that the workers will randomly pick a master to communicate with and always use that master unit.
-This means if that master fails in a way that doesn’t remove it from **Juju**, those workers are simply unable to communicate with the control plane.
+This means if that master fails in a way that doesn't remove it from **Juju**, those workers are simply unable to communicate with the control plane.
 If workers arbitrarily pick the same master, they can also overload the master with traffic, making the additional units redundant.